Farid al-Atrash: Death

 Al-Atrash, suffered from heart problems throughout his last 30 years.
 In the last few years of his life, he became physically thinner, and his singing voice became raspy as he is intensified.
 Although he was struggling with his health, he continued to produce movies and perform in concerts until he died.

 On December 24, 1974 the doctors told al-Atrash that after two days he could go home.
 This was because they noticed that Farid did not like the hospital, or the drugs and the food that the hospital provided for him.
 On December 26, 1974, al-Atrash died in Beirut, Lebanon at Al Hayek hospital, shortly after arriving from London.
 Al-Atrash is buried in Cairo, Egypt alongside his sister and brother.

 Legacy

 He composed songs for top Arab singers, foremost his own sister, Asmahan, as well as Wadih El-Safi, Shadia, Warda, and Sabah.
 He is widely considered to be one of the four 'greats' of Egyptian and Arabic music, along with Abdel Halim Hafez, Mohammed Abdel Wahab and Oum Kalthoum.
 Notable Egyptian instrumental guitarist Omar Khorshid covered Farid al-Atrash's songs in a tribute album.

 His musical pieces was produced by Voice of Lebanon label which was founded by Robert Khayatt. the entire catalogue was acquired by Mazzika Group in the early 2000s.

+One of his songs could have been heard on the radio in 2005 video game Grand Theft Auto: Liberty City Stories.

 On October 19, 2020, Google celebrated his 110th birthday with a Google Doodle.